Alquem/machine-learning-syllabus/README.md

     15. Week 15
         1. Theory of K-Nearest Neighbours (KNNs) and Implementation of KNNs with Scikit-Learn. ✅
         2. Study of Metrics with Scikit-Learn and Model Persistence with Scikit-Learn. ✅
-        3. Theory of Semantic and Instance Segmentation, U-NET - Convolutional Autoencoder for Image Segmentation: Implementation of UNET in Keras for Aereal Drones
+        3. Theory of Semantic and Instance Segmentation, U-NET - Convolutional Autoencoder for Image Segmentation: Implementation of UNET in Keras for Aereal Drones.
            Images Semantic Segmentation. ✅

      16. Week 16
-        1. Unsupervised Machine Learning with K-Means and PCA and Unsupervised Deep Learning with Autoencoders: Theory and Implementation in Python, Scikit-Learn and Tensorflow/Keras. ✅
+        1. Unsupervised Machine Learning with K-Means and PCA and Unsupervised Deep Learning with Autoencoders: Theory and Implementation in Python, Scikit-Learn. and Tensorflow/Keras. ✅
         2. Theory of Gradient Boosting and XGBoost ML Algorithms and Scikit-Learn Implementation. ✅
         3. Case Study: Deep Learning for Vehicle License Plates detection.
 Implementation of Vehicles License Plates Detection Training and Inference backends in